soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

     c. *Application Name* - give your application a name of your choice, in this example, we used *fabrikam-oil*

-    d. *Url* - this will be the URL for your application, it needs to be globally unique.
+    d. *URL* - this will be the URL for your application, it needs to be globally unique.

     e.
 Fill out your contact information (First Name, Last Name, Email Address, Phone Number, Country)